Quantum Algorithm for the Fixed-Radius Neighbor Search: Quantum FRANS algorithm

 This implementation of $\text{PREP}$ allows us to use a reduced $\hat{R}_1$ operator, as we will see later.

 One can drastically reduce the depth of the circuit by increasing its width, i.e. by employing ancilla qubits~\cite{zhang_low-depth_2021,zhang_quantum_2022,zhang_circuit_2024}, an approach that culminates with a circuit that has width$\sim\mathcal{O}(N)$ while keeping the depth$\sim\mathcal{O}(\log N)$.
+This constructs a register of $N$ ancilla qubits containing the information for initial state preparation, effectively forming a database.
+Access to this repository scales logarithmically with the number of data points $N$, enabled by a tree-based data access structure.
+In our case, since the initial state has nearly uniform coefficients, the classical overhead for amplitude preparation is both constant and efficient.
 In general, different algorithms play with the tradeoff between depth and number of ancillas~\cite{zhang_quantum_2022}, while keeping the product depth$\times$width about constant.
 In order to build a functioning $\text{PREP}$ operator, one should adapt the depth and the width to the specifics of the quantum computer available.
+Neither of the approaches at the extremes of this trade-off require all-to-all qubit connectivity; consequently, we do not expect connectivity constraints to significantly impact the algorithm's scaling.

 Conversely, if the position of the particles follows some structure, that is it can be described by a mathematical function, we can use matrix access oracles with depth$\sim\mathcal{O}(\text{poly}\log N)$~\cite{zhang_circuit_2024,camps_explicit_2023,sanavio_carleman-lattice-boltzmann_2025}.